Roadway maintenance & equipment

 Repairing potholes is an important and affordable method of maintaining our roads.
-We encourage the public to report potholes using our Service Request system to help keep roads safe.
+We encourage the public to report potholes online to help keep roads safe.
 Potholes located on provincial highways including Highway 97 and Highway 33 are the responsibility of the Province (Ministry of Transportation).

 It is estimated that a single road maintenance crew repairs over 3,000 potholes over the course of the year with approximately 1,500 repairs in the winter.
-To repair a pothole, crews will remove the old asphalt, dry the area and fill the hole with new asphalt.
+To repair a pothole, crews will remove the old asphalt, dry the area (using a torch in the winter) and fill the hole with new asphalt.
 The area is then repacked.

 Road shoulders are inspected and repaired if warranted.